-Preserving the fruits or vegetables from the garden was a necessary task in the summer months with so many hungry kids in the house.
-Jars would be filled, labelled and stored in the pantry in neat rows on shelves and the extras lined up along the floor.
-Pickles, vegetables and jams were a welcome sight mid-winter when the fresh crops from the garden were a faded memory.
+Preserving the fruits or vegetables from the garden was a necessary task in the summer months with so many hungry kids in our house.
+Jars were filled, labelled, and stored in the pantry, in neat rows on shelves, and the extras lined up along the floor.
+Pickles, vegetables and jams were a welcome sight mid-winter, when the fresh crops from the garden were a faded memory.

 The Strawberry Jam recipe that follows contains only three ingredients – strawberries, sugar and lemon juice.
-It is simple to make and will keep for a year if stored in a cool place.
+It is simple to make, and will keep for a year if stored in a cool place.
 It also doesn’t require any fancy ‘gear’ to make it.
-We had no special pots or kitchen ‘machines’ at home and yet year after year Mother managed to win prizes at the local fairs with her simple recipes.
+We had no special pots or kitchen ‘machines’ at home, and yet year after year, Mother managed to dozens of prizes at the local fairs, with her simple recipes.

 What you’ll need:

-2 pounds of fruit – strawberries, raspberries, peaches, etc.
+2 pounds of fruit – strawberries, raspberries, blueberries, peaches, etc.

 4 cups of white sugar